khvorov45/hcwstudyapp/README.md

 ## Data access

-The data is stored on Melbourne Health’s [RedCap](https://biredcap.mh.org.au/) servers.
+The data is stored on RedCap servers.
 This app accesses it via an API token.
 The token is not stored anywhere in code or in this repository.

 To see any data while using the app you need to input either the API token or (more conveniently) a password.
 Neither is stored in code or on